KaranpreetRaja/SyntaxSage/Planning Documents/PlanningDocument.md

 # Iteration 3
 - **Q&A Feature: As a user, I want to engage with the learning community by asking and answering questions related to programming language syntax.
 Priority: medium.
 Planned Cost: 1 day.
 Actual Cost: 2 days.**
   - Q&A Platform: Develop a platform where users can post questions, answer others' questions, and interact through comments.
 Implement a voting system to promote the best answers.
 Priority: medium.
 Planned Cost: 1 day.
 Actual Cost: 2 days.
+- **Learning Pages: As a user, I want to be able to view a programming language's documentation at a glance to learn more about what a method might do, while I am learning.
+I also want to be able to highlight certain notes and save them for later, to view them quicker.
+Priority: medium.
+Cost: 3 days.**
+  - Display "Learning Pages": Give the user important documentation pertinent to the language they are learning.
+Show this information in a seperate window.
+Priority: medium.
+Cost: 2 days.
+  - Save Notes: Allow the user to save specified elements of the documentation to look at later.
+Store saved notes in a seperate tab.
+Priority: low.
+Cost: 1 day.
+- **Daily Streaks: As a user, I want to be motivated to maintain a consistent learning schedule by keeping track of my daily learning streaks.
+Priority: low.
+Cost: 2 days.**
+-Streak Tracking: Implement a daily streak counter that increments when the user completes lessons or practices on consecutive days.
+Display the streak on the user's profile and offer incentives for maintaining it.
+Priority: low.
+Cost: 2 days.
+- **Lesson Rating: As a user, I want to be able to provide feedback on the quality of the lessons I complete, so the platform can improve its content.
+Priority: low.
+Cost: 1 day.**
+-Rating System: Add a rating feature to lessons, allowing users to provide feedback on the content's effectiveness and clarity.
+Collect user ratings and use them to inform future improvements.
+Priority: low.
+Cost: 1 day.